About Our Community

 History enthusiasts will also enjoy a visit to our portal kiosk containing area maps with points of local historical interest.
 Other suggestions for how to spend time are available at the Chamber of Commerce and Information Center located at 157 S Columbia.

 Spending an afternoon touring local wineries and the areas only cider company is a delight in itself.
-Once your country-side tour is complete, stop by Petits Noir for some fine hand-crafted chocolates or Our Daily Bread for a delicious pastry or fresh baked breads to enjoy with your wine selections.
+Once your country-side tour is complete, stop by Petits Noirs for some fine hand-crafted chocolates or Our Daily Bread for a delicious pastry or fresh baked breads to enjoy with your wine selections.
 Shopping is always a "must do" on any trip.
 Top off the day and enjoy a personal experience browsing through local specialty shops offering a vast selection of unique items.
-Click on our Member Directory for a listing of local stores.
-For event information, wine tours, hours of operation and other information, visit www.miltonfreewatertravel.wordpress.com.
+Click on our Member Directory to find individual listings and websites.

 Area festivals include our own Muddy Frogwater Country Classic Festival.
-Always the third weekend in August, the festival boasts a wide variety of commercial/craft/food vendors, Kid Zone,Talent of The Valley Competition, Friday and Saturday night concerts, art show, 3 on 3 basketball and softball competitions and more, ending on Sunday with the annual Corn Roast/Watermelon Feed rounding out the weekend.
-Other Milton-Freewater events include: Carvin' in the Blues, Junior Show, Frazier Farmstead Summertime Festival and the Mary Stewart Christmas Craft Show.
-Surrounding area events are the Walla Walla Balloon Stampede, Weston Pioneer Days, Caledonian Days, Umatilla County Fair, Walla Walla Frontier Days and Pendleton Round-Up.
+Always the third weekend in August, the festival boasts a wide variety of commercial/craft/food vendors, Kid Zone,Talent of The Valley Competition, Friday and Saturday night concerts, art show, softball tournament and more, ending on Sunday with the annual Corn Roast/Watermelon Feed rounding out the weekend.
+Other Milton-Freewater events include: Carvin' by the Blues, Junior Show, Frazier Farmstead Summertime Festival and the Mary Stewart Christmas Craft Show.
+Surrounding area events are the Walla Walla Balloon Stampede, Weston Pioneer Days, Caledonian Games, Umatilla County Fair, Walla Walla Frontier Days and Pendleton Round-Up.

 Milton-Freewater’s industries include, farming, food processing, small industry and technology.
 Apples, cherries, prunes, plums, grapes, wheat, peas, peonies, alfalfa, corn and asparagus dominate the areas farm fresh fruits and vegetables.
 With a long growing season, mild winters, plentiful water and rich soil, agriculturists find the Milton-Freewater area a great place to raise almost any crop, and they do.